usnistgov/oscal-deep-diff/README.md

 For example, when comparing two revisions of an [OSCAL Catalog](https://pages.nist.gov/OSCAL/concepts/layer/control/catalog), the tool must correctly match controls between the two documents together.
 This matching behavior can be changed in many ways, such as matching controls directly by ID (`AC-1` always maps to `AC-1` and so on) or by selecting the pair of control objects that minimize the number of "sub-changes" that matching pair produces.

-The `comparatorConfig` field of the OSCAL Deep Diff configuration controls all of this behavior.
+The `comparatorConfig` field of the OSCAL Deep Diff configuration controls this behavior.

 #### Anatomy